Information structures and their cohomology: Probabilistic information cohomology

-To close this section, we make some remarks about case of reducible minimal objects that cannot be written as non-degenerate products.
-If the product is degenerate, multiple constants can appear or the dimension of $H^1(\mathcal S, F_\alpha(Q))$ can explode to infinity, as the following examples show.
+To close this section, we make some remarks about the case of reducible minimal objects that cannot be written as nondegenerate products.
+If the product is degenerate, multiple constants can appear or the dimension of $H^1(\Sinf, \sheaf F_\alpha(\FProb))$ can become infinite, as the following examples show.

-\begin{ex} Consider the information structure $(\mathcal S,E)$ given by the poset $\mathcal S$ represented by
+\begin{ex} Consider the information structure $(\Sinf,{\sheaf E})$ given by the poset $\Sinf$ represented by